25 movies set in Tuscany

-In Life is Beautiful Roberto Benigni is not only director but also the actor of the movie, and won the prize for Best Actor, Best Original Dramatic Score, and the Best Foreign Language Film at the 71st Academy Awards.
+In Life is Beautiful Roberto Benigni is not only the director but also the actor of the movie and won the prize for Best Actor, Best Original Dramatic Score, and the Best Foreign Language Film at the 71st Academy Awards.

-The story take places in Arezzo in 1939, and tells about a Jewish owner of a book shop imprisoned ina concentration camp with his family.
+The story takes places in Arezzo in 1939 and tells about a Jewish owner of a book shop imprisoned in a concentration camp with his family.
 He uses his imagination to shield his son from the horrors of the nazi camp.